 Located near the Prado Museum is the 8-hectare botanical garden and in nice weather it’s fun to wander around and feel like you’re in a complete oasis in the middle of the city.
 Entry is €4.

 These nine sights are some of the best things to see in the city and walking it all should only take you a few hours, giving you plenty of time to enjoy them.
-This Madrid layover itinerary proves that you can see tons of a city, even if you’re only passing through and I hope this Madrid layover guide convinces you to do something more with your layovers in the future!
+This itinerary proves that you can see tons of a city, even if you’re only passing through and I hope this Madrid layover guide convinces you to do something more with your layovers in the future!